jhorton84/React-Node-Tutorial/README.md

 ##### Functional Components
-A functional component is simply creating a component as a function instead of a class.
-Prior to the development and introduction to a tool called React Hooks, a functional component couldn't manage state.
+A functional component is simply creating a component as a basic function instead of a class.
+Prior to the development and introduction to a tool called React Hooks, a functional Component couldn't manage state.
 We will talk about Hooks later and just focus on the structural differences in setting up a basic functional component and how it differs from a Class component.

 We will start by importing React into the file so that we have access to the React library.
 Following that we will create a function and name it whatever we are going to call this component.
 In this tutorial we will call the component functionalComponent.
 Finally we will then export our function.